alexnavarro/Scheduling/README.md

 ## Screenshot
 <img src="/screenshots/device-2017-12-10-124952.png" width="280" height="500"> <img src="/screenshots/device-2017-12-10-124617.png" width="280" height="500"> <img src="/screenshots/device-2017-12-10-124603.png" width="280" height="500">

+## Contributing

+Pull Requests and discussions are welcomed.
+Here are some ways you can contribute:
+* by suggesting new features
+* by writing specifications
+* by writing code ( **no patch is too small** : fix typos, add comments, clean up inconsistent whitespace)
+* by refactoring code

 ## License

 [Scheduling](https://github.com/alexnavarro/Capstone-Project) is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.